The How-Tos of Video Conferencing Etiquette

-Distractions make a significant impact when you’re participating in an online meeting.
-It’s tempting to think that – just because you aren’t in the same room as your fellow attendees – they won’t notice that you’re scrolling through your phone or composing an email on another screen.
+Distractions make a significant impact on a video conference.
+It’s tempting to think that just because you aren’t in the same room as your fellow attendees they won’t notice you scrolling through your phone or composing an email on another screen.

-Distracted behavior in an online meeting hurts everyone, especially if distractions mean that the organizer has to go back and repeat information that’s already been shared.
+Distracted behavior hurts everyone, especially if distractions mean that the organizer has to go back and repeat information that’s already been shared.
 To reduce potential distractions and stay engaged:

 - Turn off or silence your phone (if you aren’t using it to call in)

 - If you’re calling in on your phone, do not work on other projects on your computer.
 Stay focused on the meeting.